Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

 \subsection{Forecasts of Energy Baseline}

-This IR class is different from others because it is neither a measurement nor a fixed value but rather the output of a model.
+This IR category is different from others because it is neither a measurement nor a fixed value but rather the output of a model.
+While the CIM standard contains a forecast class for grid and weather forecasts (discussed below), it entirely lacks the semantic entities required to represent building-level or HVAC-level baselines.
 In Section \ref{sec:measurement}, we discussed that the goal should not be to find a single model that works for all buildings, but rather to develop a library of models from which the best one for each building can be selected.
 If an established model is available for a particular building, a simple script can automatically make predictions for the next day and store them in a database as if they were measured values.
-For this, we would need straightforward classes such as \texttt{Building\_Baseline\_Predictions} and \texttt{HVAC\_Baseline\_Predictions}, to which we could assign a \texttt{ref:TimeseriesReference} that is already used by Brick.
-As a secondary strategy, we can introduce a property like \texttt{hasForecast\allowbreak Reference}.
+For this, we would need straightforward classes such as \texttt{Building\_Baseline\_Predictions} and \texttt{HVAC\_Baseline\_Predictions}, to which we could assign \texttt{ref:TimeseriesReference} that is already used by Brick.
+As a secondary strategy, we can introduce a property like \texttt{hasForecast\allowbreak Reference}, drawing conceptual inspiration from CIM's forecast modeling approach.
 This approach would still require the definition of classes such as \texttt{HVAC\_Baseline} or \texttt{Building\_Baseline} to maintain clarity and structure within the ontology, ensuring that model predictions are properly categorized and accessible.